 Acrylic paint is great for painting, but it can be a nightmare to get out of your clothes.
 The good news is that getting acrylic paint out of jeans isn’t impossible.
 It just takes some time and effort.
-So, if you want to know how to get acrylic paint out of jeans, then keep reading!
-We’ll show you the three easiest ways to remove this stubborn stain from your favorite pair of jeans without damaging them in the process.
+So, if you want to get acrylic paint out of jeans, keep reading!

 First Things To Do After Getting Paint On Your Jeans